2025 DSM World Refugee Day!

 What is World Refugee Day?

-June 20th is the internationally recognized date where the world honors the journeys refugees make and celebrates the innumerable ways they make the communities they resettle into better for all.
-This date was determined by the United Nations High Commission for Refugees, and we are honored to have organized our local events for the past 10 years.
-After offering virtual or smaller events the past few years due to COVID, we are so excited to be going back to our large in-person event again this year!
+June 20th is the internationally recognized date where the world recognizes refugees, the journeys they make to their new homes and all the contributions they bring with.
+This date was determined by the United Nations High Commission for Refugees, and we are honored to have organized our local events for the past 12 years.

 How can I celebrate World Refugee Day?